Undisclosed64/Undisclosed64/README.md

 Hi 👋 My name is Tahera
 =======================

-I am a full stack web developer.
+I am a MERN stack web developer.
 ----------------------------

 I am skilled in front-end technologies like Javascript,React-JS,CSS3 and backend technologies such as NodeJS,MongoDB and Express.